Herofied1180/KAWS/README.md

 # KAWS
+### NOTE: KAWS is a work in progress at the time of this commit.
+None of the features used in the README or Wiki are availible yet.
 #### A WebSocket client developed for Khan Academy PJS programs.
 (Please note, this only works in HTML projects.
 There'll be a tutorial that explains how to port a PJS program to a HTML project.)

 # Setting Up